shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 <br>
 Jason Faone, ['The Jessica Simulation: Love and loss in the age of A.I.'
 San Francisco Chronicle](https://www.sfchronicle.com/projects/2021/jessica-simulation-artificial-intelligence/)

 ---

 ## Week 5 The OpenAI Civil War of 4.20 pm November 17 2023 - 1.14 am November 22 2023

-Competing philosophies, governance, capitalism, and the _imagined_ dangers of AI
+For one strange weekend in November of 2023, the competing philosophies, governance, capitalism, and the _imagined_ dangers of AI dominated the news.

-Making sure we know who will present what in weeks 5 - 8.

 ---